Global discussion awards

 10 x students | 10 x classes

-Students are awarded stars for high-quality contributions to the Festival Student Hub that demonstrate the Topical Talk skills and knowledge.
+When young people make high-quality contributions to the Festival Student Hub that demonstrate the Topical Talk skills and knowledge, we award them stars.

-At the end of each Festival, the students and classes with the most stars receive Global Discussion Awards to recognise the impact they’ve had on the conversations.
+At the end of a Festival, the students and classes with the most stars receive Global Discussion Awards to recognise the impact they’ve had on the conversations.

 5 x students